nancy200107/Demo1/README.md

 # Demo1
-This is my first git repo.
+This is my first git repository.
+Author - Nancy Singh